Q. Why am I getting inconsistent price quotes all over the place?

 Q. What is the difference between oil based and water based finish?

 A. Oil based is the dinosaur and has a proven track record.
-However, the finish ambers with time, requires a lot more drying time and emits a strong vapor, which is not only unhealthy but contributes to the depletion of the earth's ozone.
-The product has also been reformulated to comply with EPA laws and is significantly different than the once reliable choice.
-Rumor has it that soon; all solvent based finishes will be non-compliant with the states V.O.C.
-Laws making them illegal to use.
+However, the finish requires a lot more drying time, (1 coat per day) and emits a strong vapor.
 Water based or commonly called latex has evolved into an excellent alternative.
-They are non-yellowing, non-toxic, and environmentally safe and dry very quickly.
-Water based floor finishes developed a bad reputation in the early stages of development however; today's high-end water based finishes are excellent and challenge even the best of oil based.
+They are non-yellowing, non-toxic, and environmentally safe and dry very quickly. (multiple coats in a single day) Water based floor finishes developed a bad reputation in the early stages of development however; today's high-end water based finishes are excellent and challenge even the best of oil based.
 In my home I used Bona "Traffic"

 Q. How many days will refinishing hardwood floors take?